ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions.md

 1. Administrator creates Permission sets “External user permission set”, which has none permission selected.
 This Permission set will later be added to External Users.
 Administrator then creates new Permission set "Viewer user permissions" which has Open and Show element permission selected.
 This Permission set will later be added to External User group.

 2. Administrator create user ‘External user’.
-User role is Viewer.
+User role is Viewer _(use the "Change permissions" dialog to set that in newer versions of Symbio)_.
 All other attributes that are needed are filled in.

     ![screen](./media/user-scen2-b.png)